 (A) The identification of each term or condition of the permit that is the basis of the certification;

-(B) The identification of the method(s) or other means used by the owner or operator for determining the compliance status with each term and condition during the certification period.
+(B) The identification of the method or other means used by the owner or operator for determining the compliance status with each term and condition during the certification period.
 Such methods and other means must include, at a minimum, the methods and means required under OAR 340-218-0050(3).
 If necessary, the owner or operator also must identify any other material information that must be included in the certification to comply with section 113(c)(2) of the FCAA, which prohibits knowingly making a false certification or omitting material information;

 (C) The status of compliance with the terms and conditions of the permit for the period covered by the certification, including whether compliance during the period was continuous or intermittent.
-The certification must be based on the method or means designated in paragraph (6)(c)(B) of this rule.
+The certification must be based on the method or means designated in paragraph (6)(c)(B).
 The certification must identify each deviation and take it into account in the compliance certification.
 The certification must also identify as possible exceptions to compliance any periods during which compliance is required and in which an excursion or exceedance as defined under OAR 340-200-0020 and 40 CFR part 64 occurred; and

-(D) Such other facts as the Department may require to determine the compliance status of the source.
+(D) Such other facts as DEQ may require to determine the compliance status of the source.

-(d) A requirement that all compliance certifications be submitted to the EPA as well as to the Department; and
+(d) A requirement that all compliance certifications be submitted to the EPA as well as to DEQ; and

 (e) Notwithstanding any other provision contained in any applicable requirement, the owner or operator may use monitoring as required under OAR 340-218-0050(3) and incorporated into the permit, in addition to any specified compliance methods, for the purpose of submitting compliance certifications.